1961 Syrian coup d'état: Economy

 During the first months of 1961 state control over the Syrian economy was greatly increased.
-The governor of the Central Bank of Syria resigned at the end of January, warning about the dangers of nationalization and planned currency unification (Egypt and Syria still had their own currencies).
+Izzat Traboulsi, the governor of the Central Bank of Syria, resigned at the end of January, warning about the dangers of nationalization and planned currency unification (Egypt and Syria still had their own currencies).
 On 5 February currency control was introduced, all foreign currency deposits were frozen, and the export of currency over 100 Syrian piasters from Syria was prohibited.
 The official goal was to increase currency reserves and to prevent the flight of capital, in reality just the opposite occurred as capital started to flee the country.
 On 10 February existing import licenses were revoked and importers had to reapply for new ones.
 On 4 March all banks had to become joint stock companies owned by UAR Arab citizens.
 Of the 16 banks operating in Syria at this time, 6 were UAR-Arab owned, 6 were owned by non-UAR Arabs and 7 were owned by non-Arabs.

 From 20 February until 8 March 1961, Nasser was on his fifth and final visit in Syria, where he made speeches denouncing liberal economy and promoting a more socialist, state controlled model.
 He also promised that more factories and industrial infrastructure would be developed in the still largely agricultural country.

 In early July government seized grain from storage and announced increased import of cattle in order to meet food and meat shortages that were caused by severe drought that had plagued Syria for three years.

 In July 1961 Nasser announced his Second (Social) revolution by promoting a number of laws that nationalized most of the industries, toughened the agrarian reform, introduced employee management participation and profit sharing rights.
 As usual for Nasser, these laws were not discussed beforehand.
 Syrian elites were united in the realization that they were about to lose everything.
 This was coupled with the increasing dissatisfaction among army officers.